 Today the Center for Child Protection hosted a press conference to highlight its collaboration with local agencies and commitment to ending the cycle of abuse as well as the addition of a new pet therapy and court-assistance dog, Mickler.

 Interim APD Police Chief Brian Manley spoke on the issue of child abuse, stating that more than

 The engine roar of the world’s most exclusive cars signified an event of a lifetime on Thursday, March 30, at the Circuit of The Americas.
 Combining fast cars and philanthropy, participants raised more than $183,000, benefiting the Center for Child Protection.

 “Ride.Drive.Give. is a one-of-a-kind event here in Austin that has continued to grow since its

 The Center for Child Protection is proud to announce that it has been awarded a grant of $60,000 by the Austin Community Foundation.
 The funds will be used for the Center’s primary service, forensic interviews.

 “Our organization provided 1,025 children with forensic interviews in 2015, a 29% increase from the year prior,” Michael Torres, Center for

 The Center for Child Protection has announced newly elected leadership for its Board of Directors.
 Tama Williamson will serve as President for the 2017-2018 term and is joined by Sam Butterworth as Vice President.
-Kristin Salyer will serve as Treasurer; Dean Leipsner will serve as Secretary; and Steve Harvey will serve as Immediate Past President.
+Kristin Salyer will serve as Treasurer; and Dean Leipsner will serve as Secretary.
+These individuals support the work of the Center

 This year, the Center for Child Protection developed several new and unique therapy methods to help children heal from the trauma of abuse.
 One method in particular involves a vegetable garden and the help of a scarecrow named Carrie.